-If -'t <type>' is specified, the license check is skipped unless the type is 'ha' or 'ham', i.e. HA replicas that need a license file to support failover.
+If '-t <type>' is specified, the license check is skipped unless the type is 'ha', 'ham', 'fs,' or 'fsm'.
+Replicas that are potential targets for a 'p4 failover' need a license file for a failover to work.

 - -r Specify '-r' to replay only to P4ROOT.
-By default, this script replays both to P4ROOT and the offline\db. - -b Specify '-b' to start the a p4broker process (if configured).
+By default, this script replays both to P4ROOT and the offline db. - -b Specify '-b' to start the a p4broker process (if configured).
 By default the p4d process is started after loading the checkpoint, but the p4broker process is not.
-This can be useful to ensure the human administrator has an opportunity to do sanity checks before enabling the broker to allow access by end users (if the broker is deployed for this usage). - -y Use the '-y' flag to bypass an interactive warning and confirmation prompt. - -v<n> Set verbosity 1-5 (-v1 = quiet, -v5 = highest).
-The default is 5. - -L <log>

-Specify the path to a log file.
-By default, all output (stdout and stderr) goes to:
+This can be useful to ensure the human administrator has an opportunity to do sanity checks before enabling the broker to allow access by end users (if the broker is deployed for this usage). - -y Use the '-y' flag to bypass an interactive warning and confirmation prompt. - -L <log> Specify the path to a log file.
+By default, all output (stdout and stderr) goes to: /p4/<instance>/logs/load\checkpoint.<timestamp>.log

-/p4/<instance>/logs/load\checkpoint.<timestamp>.log